 Now, scientists from Heriot-Watt University have discovered a new method for achieving the so-called supercontinuum generation.
-Using the process, scientists were able to generate a wide range of colors from a single laser.
+Using the process, scientists could generate a wide range of colors from a single laser.

 “We illuminate the crystal with light from an infrared laser, some of which is converted to visible green light.
 This, in turn, generates more green light at a slightly longer wavelength, becoming first yellow, then orange, and working all the way out to the red.
 The weaker edges of the light can generate green at longer and longer wavelengths.
 This has never been reported before.”